We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 11. Eat chicken noodle soup

 Your grandmother’s cold remedy might have something to it.
-Research suggests that chicken soup may have medicinal benefits, including a mild anti-inflammatory effect.

 12. Drink hot tea